anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   into the certification request.
 To get these attributes in advance, the attribute request SHOULD be used.

-* Attribute Response: Contains the attributes to be included in the subsequent certification request.
+* Attribute Response: SHOULD contain the attributes to be included in the subsequent certification request.

-* Cert Request: This certification request contains the authenticated self-contained object ensuring both proof of possession of the corresponding private key and proof of identity of the requester.
+* Cert Request: This certification request MUST contain the authenticated self-contained object ensuring both proof of possession of the corresponding private key and proof of identity of the requester.

-* Cert Response: The certification response message contains the requested certificate and potentially further information, like certificates of intermediary CAs on the certification path.
+* Cert Response: The certification response message MUST contain on success the requested certificate and MAY include potentially further information, like certificates of intermediary CAs on the certification path.

-* Cert Waiting: Optional waiting indication for the pledge, which should retry after a given time.
+* Cert Waiting: Optional waiting indication for the pledge, which SHOULD retry after a given time.
 For this a request identifier is necessary.
   This request identifier may be either part of the enrollment protocol or can derived from the certification request.

-* Cert Polling: This is used to query the registrar whether the certification request meanwhile has been processed; can be answered either by another Cert Waiting, or a Cert Response.
+* Cert Polling: This is SHOULD be used by the pledge to query the registrar whether the certification request meanwhile has been processed;
+  can be answered either by another Cert Waiting, or a Cert Response.

-* Cert Confirm: positive or negative confirmation message by the pledge after receiving and verifying the certificate.
+* Cert Confirm: positive or negative confirmation message by the pledge the SHOULD be sent after receiving and verifying a new certificate.

-* PKI/Registrar Confirm: An acknowledgment by the PKI or domain registrar on reception of the Cert Confirm.
+* PKI/Registrar Confirm: An acknowledgment by the PKI or domain registrar that MUST be sent on reception of the Cert Confirm.

-The generic messages described above can be implemented using various enrollment protocols supporting authenticated self-contained request objects, as described in {{req-sol}}.
+The generic messages described above MAY be implemented using various enrollment protocols supporting authenticated self-contained request objects, as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

 ### Addressing Scheme Enhancements {#addressing}